andresaunders/sensor-data-ui-display/README.md

 # SensorData UI Project

 ## Description
-This is a single page application designed to dispaly, and update sensor data
+This is a single page application designed to display, and update sensor data

 ### Usage
 To edit sensor data, click anywhere on the sensor's row.